madeindra/madeindra.github.io/_posts/2024-09-28-ai-for-mock-interview.md

 See the [Desktop Port of the Interview App on GitHub](https://github.com/madeindra/interview-app), if you are interested.

+---

 One significant problem I faced was ensuring the MediaStream API available withing the Wails environment.
-This API is exposed through `Navigator.mediaDevices`, which available only if the web is accessed in secure context( e.g `http://`, `http`, `localhost`, etc).
+This Browser API is exposed through `Navigator.mediaDevices`, which available only if the web is accessed in secure context( e.g `http://`, `http`, `localhost`, etc).
 I was sure that Wails appp access through `wails://` that should be a secure context.

 Moreover, the problem with `Navigator.mediaDevices` not being available was not consistent, sometimes it was `undefined`, other time it was not.

 It was really stressful.

-Without the API available, I struggle to record the audio.
-I tried `portaudio` with no luck, and I haven't even started with making the recording work on multiple operating systems.
+Without the Browser APIs available, I struggled to record the audio.

+A little googling suggested that I let Golang handle the recording, so I tried `portaudio` with no luck, and I haven't even started with making the recording work on multiple operating systems.

+To be perfectly honest, the `portaudio` library did work on Mac, but it was very slow and sometimes the there was only screech instead of a voice recording.
+The app lost the real-interview feelings.

+---

 Turns out I need to make a proper policy change on the `.plist` for Mac.

+I updated it and later I never get the same problem.
+Welcome back, Browser APIs!

 ## Lessons Learned